wildshark/api_router/guide.md

-Here’s the **Deployment Guide section** you can add to your documentation so that **ApiGateway v1.0.0** is fully production‑ready.
-It covers Apache, Nginx, `.htaccess` rewrite rules, and VPS setup.

----

 # 🚀 Deployment Guide (ApiGateway v1.0.0)

 This section explains how to deploy the **multi‑tenant ApiGateway v1.0.0** to a production environment, including Apache, Nginx, and VPS hosting.